-The guitar in this song is tuned a whole-step down, but you can still play it in standard tuning and it will sound fine.
+Tuning: the guitar in this song is tuned a whole-step down, but you can still play it in standard tuning and it will sound fine.
 If you want to play along with the song with the proper tuning, tune your strings down to D G C F A D.

 In the above TAB, start slow and make sure each note rings out clean without any buzzing or fret noises.

-Use your first finger to play the first fret notes and your second finger to play the second fret notes.
+Use your first finger (index) to play the first fret notes and your second finger (middle) to play the second fret notes.
 Practice this riff slowly until you can play it with ease without any mistakes.
-Gradually increase the tempo but make sure it never sounds like you’re rushing.
+Gradually increase the tempo (speed) but make sure it never sounds like you’re rushing.

 If you like the guitar tone in this song, find out more about the effects used by Kurt Cobain in this guide.

 This riff is so simple that anybody can learn it in a short time.
 It’s also a great way to learn and practice power chords.

 The first version shown below is meant for absolute beginners trying to learn their first riffs.
 Use your first and third fingers and practice moving back and forth between the two positions.

 The second version uses two-string power chords.
 This time you need to practice sliding your hand back and forth between the two positions.

 The riff is fairly fast, so practice moving back and forth slowly until it feels easy, then you can speed up the position changes.
 Aim for accuracy instead of speed.
 You don’t want it to sound sloppy or rushed.